 Okay, the word "legend" is over-used, but at the least, Lawrence was larger than life, and one of those characters about whom stories run rife.

 Born David Lawrence in 1941 in Sussex, England, his family migrated to New Zealand in 1946.
 By the age of 14 he had a amassed a complete drum kit, along with an obsession for jazz, and he was soon treading the boards with some of NZ’s finest musicians, appearing on records by the likes of Peter Posa and Tommy Adderley.
-In late 1964, as Bruno, he released the single ‘Bruno Do That Thing’/'He's Got That’ on HMV.
+In 1965, as Bruno, he released the single ‘Bruno Do That Thing’/'He's Got That’ on HMV.
 The single was a cover of Willie Bobo’s US hit ‘Bobo Do That Thing’ and was a finalist in the Loxene Gold Disc Awards.

 Lawrence moved to Sydney in October 1966 where he performed with Ricky May and Claude Papesch, and more famously, Max Merritt and The Meteors (1966-67).
 Lawrence was fired from that band after a crazed skirmish on a cruise ship; the first major sign of a reputation for drink and drug-fuelled behaviour that would, over time, make him infamous.
 On his return to Wellington in 1967, he released a single as David Lawrence, ‘Mandy Jones’/‘I Don't Care’.